PolyBin3D: A Suite of Optimal and Efficient Power Spectrum and Bispectrum Estimators for Large-Scale Structure: Validation

 Before continuing, it is useful to assess the practicalities of our estimator.
-For the set-up considered herein, computing the power spectrum numerators for each simulation required $\approx 2$ seconds on four CPU cores ($\approx 0.5$ seconds on an A100 GPU), whilst the Fisher matrix needed for unwindowed estimators required $\approx 2.5$ minutes per Monte Carlo iteration ($\approx 0.75$ minutes on GPU), using a grid-size of $194\times 365\times 203$ (to obtain $k_{\rm Ny}=0.6\,\hMpc$ for our sample).
-This matches the number of FFTs required; each numerator requires just one FFT, whilst the Fisher matrix requires $270$, matching the scalings discussed in \S\ref{subsec: pk-implementation} (given the 132 bins in our test).
-Whilst the Fisher matrix is somewhat expensive, we remind the reader that this does not depend on the data, thus only has to be computed once for a given set of bins and mask.
-Furthermore, the number of Monte Carlo iterations used in the above tests ($N_{\rm mc}=1000$) is conservative; reducing to $N_{\rm mc}=100$ gives a (stochastic) error of $\approx 0.1\sigma$, or $\approx 0.3\sigma$ with $N_{\rm mc}=25$.
+For the set-up considered herein, computing the power spectrum numerators for each simulation required \resub{$\approx 0.5$ seconds on one 64-core node}, whilst the Fisher matrix \resub{and shot-noise contribution} needed for unwindowed estimators required $90$ seconds and \resub{$4$ seconds} per Monte Carlo iteration respectively, using a grid-size of \resub{$194\times 365\times 202$} (to obtain $k_{\rm Ny}=0.6\,\hMpc$ for our sample). \resub{The \textsc{jax} implementation is considerably faster: after compilation, the numerator, Fisher matrix realization and shot-noise realization require $0.03$, $6$ and $2$ seconds respectively on an A100 GPU.} There results match the number of FFTs required; each numerator requires just one FFT, whilst the Fisher matrix requires $266$, matching the scalings discussed in \S\ref{subsec: pk-implementation} (given the 132 bins in our test).
+Whilst the Fisher matrix is \resub{a little more expensive than the numerator}, we remind the reader that this does not depend on the data, thus only has to be computed once for a given set of bins and mask.
+Furthermore, the number of Monte Carlo iterations used in the above tests ($N_{\rm mc}=1000$) is conservative; reducing to $N_{\rm mc}=100$ gives a (stochastic) \resub{mean absolute} error of $\approx 0.1\sigma$, or $\approx 0.3\sigma$ with $N_{\rm mc}=25$.